 Druid offers raid utility in the form of Innervate and Rebirth.
 They’re the only class in Classic with combat resurrect, making them a necessity in high-end raiding groups.
 They also have Faerie Fire, helping buffer physical damage substantially.
 They’re far from the best healing class on the list, but they’re effective when it comes to sustaining the raid.

-Elemental Shaman, Enhancement Shaman, Protection Paladin, and Balance Druid
+Protection Paladin, Retribution Paladin, and Balance Druid

 Protection Paladins lack the defensive capabilities of their tanking partners.
 They don’t have a taunt ability and they’re susceptible to death.
 For this reason, Prot Paladins shouldn’t be featured in high-end raiding groups.

 Similar to Holy Paladins, Retribution offers a wide range of raid buffs.
 But that’s as far as it goes for the spec.
 Their damage is among the weakest in all of Classic.

 Balance Druids are notorious for running out of mana.
 Nicknamed Oomkins, they simply don’t maintain enough mana to be worth playing.
 They do a fair amount of damage, but in long fights, they’ll quickly fall to the bottom of the tables.